RandomStudio/random-studio/src/pages/projects/j12-place-vendome-takeover.md

       The illusion reached its peak in the Grand Salon: the iconic view out onto Place Vendôme was replaced by a simulation that allowed the room to travel through time, slipping between warm sunsets, foggy mornings and glowing afternoon skies.

       The sun traces through the sky, shadows dart across the square and cars race backwards, as different Chanel muses invite visitors into their favourite memories in short films screened on the walls.
-This magical light dance reverberated through the different rooms of the store, and also became the spearhead for two other J12 launch events that we organised, in Beijing and Taiwan.
     marginLeft: 0
     marginTop: 0
     ratio: 0